Estadio Único Diego Armando Maradona: Opening and events

 The stadium opened on June 7, 2003.
 The stadium was temporarily closed to convert it into an all-seater stadium, and to install a new roof intended to cover all seats.
 Work had gone ahead of schedule and the roof was finished before the end of February.
 The stadium was officially reopened on February 17, 2011, and its first match was played six days later between Estudiantes and Deportes Tolima for the Group 7 of the 2011 Copa Libertadores.

 The stadium has since become a significant venue for musicians on tour.
 Over 300,000 tickets to such events at the stadium were sold in 2011, ranking the La Plata Stadium fifth worldwide in performing events tickets sold.

+In 2018 it was announced that the stadium's surface would be replaced by PlayMaster (a type of hybrid grass manufactured by GrandMaster Solutions) therefore Estadio Unico followed European venues such as Johan Cruyff Arena, Juventus Stadium, San Mamés Stadium, and Tottenham Hotspur Stadium, which had installed hybrid surfaces on their pitches.

 After the death of Diego Maradona in November 2020, the stadium was named "Estadio Único Diego Maradona" to honor the legend.
 In the same way, one of its grandstands was named "Alejandro Sabella " to honor one of the most notable players from the city.

+AFA agreement and renovation

+In December 2024, the province of Buenos Aires' administration leaded by Axel Kicillof signed an agreement with the Argentine Football Association (AFA) for which the stadium would become the main venue for the Argentina national teams.
+The agreement included the stadium to be used not only for the national teams (from the senior squad to youth and women's teams) but for Primera División finals and other competitions such as Copa Argentina, and even for international tournaments.
+The deal was named "the new house of the whole Argentine football".

+AFA took full control of Estadio Único in December 2025 so the employees of the provincial government that remained working at the stadium were moved to other areas.
+The agreement also specified that Buenos Aires Province would receive a canon of AR$ 1,000 million per year, plus 30% of ticket sales from non-sporting events held in the venue.
+The agreement is for 5 years.

+As of April 2026, the stadium was under a renovation process that included the field, a new roof and lighting system, among other improvements to its structure.
+It is expected that Estadio Único is fully operative in November 2026.